Hkefp/hkefp-music-folder-cleaner/README.md

 # Hkefp's music folder cleaner!

-This is a small little program that deletes unwanted files inside your music directories!
+This is a small little program that deletes "unwanted" files inside your music directories!